Ormiston-Senior-College-NZ/.github/profile/README.md

 ## ❓ Need Help?
 If you’re unsure about how to access or work with your repository, reach out to your teacher or refer to the course materials provided in class.
+Otherwise, you can use the Discussions tab to ask questions on this School's GitHub page.

 ✨ Happy coding!